aamaanaa/jetbrains-trial-reset/README.md

   - JetBrains IDEs (e.g., PyCharm, IntelliJ IDEA, etc.)

 ### Usage
-- Download the binary from the Releases page.
+- Download the binary from the [releases page (link)](https://github.com/aamaanaa/jetbrains-trial-reset/releases).
 - Open up a terminal, cd into the directory where you downloaded the binary.
   ```bash
     cd ~/Downloads